Jordy3D/Jordy3D.github.io/README.md

 For CSS that betters your internet experience, look here!

-This shit might (read, probably will) change a lot in the future, however the CSS will still always be available!
+This might (read; probably will) change a lot in the future, however the CSS will still always be available!

 ### //Usage
 In order to download and use these styles, you need to install Stylus first.